raspberrypilearning/sleep-tracker/en/step_2.md

 ![Animation showing the LEDs lighting up in stages, starting from the bottom row, as the micro:bit simulator is tilted left and right.](images/tilt-test.gif)

-Next you are going to use the `A` button and `B` button to change the brightness of the LEDs!
+Next you are going to use the `A+B` button press event to reset your sleep tracker!